In the article Pranayama and Raja Yoga it was said:

 And it was explained that William Q. Judge, in his comments on various aphorisms in his rendition of the Yoga Aphorisms of Patanjali, indicates that Asanas (special physical postures) and Pranayama (in the sense in which it is commonly understood and practised: forceful suppression of the breath and breath manipulation exercises) can be dispensed with in Raja Yoga and one still reach the goal.
 We then showed that the revered sage of ancient India, Adi Shankaracharya, also taught that these two “limbs” of Raja Yoga are to be understood symbolically and not at all practised literally and physically.

 But even in the 20th century Hindu world, this point as made by Theosophy has been made by a very prominent and well known spiritual teacher who is widely revered as a great Yogi, namely Sri Aurobindo, who lived from 1872 to 1950.
 Readers of “The Theosophical Movement” magazine published monthly by the United Lodge of Theosophists in India may have noticed that he is quite often quoted in there, as is his colleague Mirra Alfassa (1878-1973), generally known as “The Mother.”
+The March 2022 issue of “The Theosophical Movement” described Aurobindo as “one of the greatest spiritual teachers of the twentieth century.”

-It is hard to know exactly what to make of Sri Aurobindo.
-To the student of Theosophy who is deeply versed in the original and authentic Theosophical teachings, literature, energy, and the esoteric system of the Mahatmas or Masters of Wisdom, Aurobindo stands out strongly as being a very probable example of an initiated chela or disciple of the Masters, working outside any nominally Theosophical organisation but still part of the broader work of the Theosophical Movement in its general and universal sense.
+It is perhaps hard to know exactly what to make of Sri Aurobindo.
+To the student of Theosophy who is deeply versed in the original and authentic Theosophical teachings, literature, energy, and the esoteric system of the Mahatmas or Masters of Wisdom, Aurobindo at first stands out strongly as being a very probable example of an initiated chela or disciple of the Masters, working outside any nominally Theosophical organisation but still part of the broader work of the Theosophical Movement in its general and universal sense.
 There is also this interesting and significant quote:

 “Once while I was practicing Yoga, He whom the Theosophists call Master K.H.
 (Kuthumi) came and stood before me and watched my Yoga.
 I requested him to accept me as his disciple; but he said ‘Your Master is different.’”
 (Sri Aurobindo to Kavibhusan B. G. Khaparde, c.
 1908-1910)

-He also wrote: “From one point of view I cannot find praise warm enough to do justice to the work of Theosophy; from another I cannot find condemnation strong enough to denounce it.”
+Regarding Theosophy, Aurobindo wrote: “From one point of view I cannot find praise warm enough to do justice to the work of Theosophy; from another I cannot find condemnation strong enough to denounce it.”
 His denunciations seemed directed at the then-prominent Annie Besant and C. W. Leadbeater’s version of “Theosophy,” promulgated by “The Theosophical Society – Adyar,” which was very different in almost every way from the Theosophy of H. P. Blavatsky, William Judge, and the Mahatmas, for Aurobindo went on to say, “I admit the truths that Theosophy seeks to unveil; but I do not think they can be reached if we fall into bondage even to the most inspiring table talk of Mahatmas or to the confused anathemas and vaticinations hurled from their platform tripods by modern Pythonesses of the type of Mrs Annie Besant, that great, capacious but bewildered and darkened intellect, now stumbling with a loud and confident blindness through those worlds of twilight and glamour, of distorted inspirations, perverted communications and misunderstood or half-understood perceptions which are so painfully familiar to the student and seeker.”

 At another time, he said: “Mahatmas exist, but they are not omnipotent or infallible.
 Rebirth is a fact and the memory of our past lives is possible; but the rigid rules of time and of Karmic reaction laid down dogmatically by the Theosophist hierophants are certainly erroneous.
 Especially is the hotchpotch of Hindu and Buddhist mythology and Theosophic prediction served up to us by Mrs Besant confusing and misleading.
 At any rate it does not agree with the insight of much greater Yogins than herself.
 Like most Theosophists she seems to ignore the numerous sources and possibilities of error which assail the Yogin before his intellect is perfectly purified and he has his perfection in the higher and superintellectual faculties of the mind.
 Until then the best have to remember that the mind even of the fairly advanced is not yet divine and that it is the nature of the old unchastened human element to leap at misunderstandings, follow the lure of predilections and take premature conclusions for established truths.”